caspar/project2-f22-template/README.md

 In a directed graph, the direction of the edges matter.
 A -> B -> C -> A and A -> C -> B -> A will count as 2 triangles.

-Your anwser should be a single query.
+Your answer should be a single query.
 You need to run it and get the output containing the columns:

-no_of_triangles
+* no_of_triangles

 You should write your model on file q6.sql